familyforestresearchcenter/FIA_OWN_MAP/README.md

-# FIA_OWN_MAP
+FIA_OWN_MAP

-This repo contains code relevant to the processing and functions related to the FIA Ownership map generation.
-The files pertain to flowcharts, preprocessing, and analytical scripts to that end.
+This repository contains code for processing and functions related to generating the FIA Ownership map.
+It includes flowcharts, preprocessing steps, and analytical scripts to support the map creation process.

-Updated: This script will be synced to push to the Umass OneDrive to be viewed and run there.
-All directory paths will be written to reflect the OneDrive file structure.
+Updated: The scripts will be synced with the UMass OneDrive for easier access and execution.
+All directory paths are configured to match the OneDrive file structure.

+Processing Environment: The script is designed to run on a configured AWS EC2 instance with 256 GB of RAM.

-Overall work flow:
+Overall Workflow:
-1. Run **Arc_Processing.ipynb**.
-This script will unpack the DMP ESRI geodatabase and do initial processing. *This only needs to be done when a new delivery of geodatabase files is available*.
-This script will require access to the arcpy library.
-It will need to be run in a python environmnet licensed with ESRI products.
+Main Script: Orchestrates the execution of the entire algorithm.
-2. Run **Random_Forest_Classifier_Traning_Script**.
-This script creates and generates a model able to classify ownership names, based on a training list derived from manual classification of DMP names for NWOS implementation.
-The training list contains confidential data and so must remain on an external flashdrive, but the derived model object is copied to the OUTPUTS/INTERMEDIATE folder.
-This script only needs to be run if a new training set becomes available.
-Otherwise, the 'classify_unknown_ownership_model.pkl' is the authoritative model originally derived from this script.
+Random_Forest_Classifier_Training_Script: Generates a model for classifying ownership names based on a training list derived from manually classified DMP names for the NWOS implementation.
+This training list contains confidential data, so it must be stored on an external flash drive.
+This script only needs to be run when a new training set is available.
+Otherwise, the classify_unknown_ownership_model.pkl file, which is the authoritative model, should be used.
-3. Run **Main.ipynb**.
-This script calls all the other scripts in the process, cycles through all of the states available in the INPUTS folder, and outputs the final spatial layers and tables.
-Only states thatr do not already appear in the outputs folder are passed throught he script.
+Preprocessing Script: Handles basic layer joins, including Parcel data, county data, PAD data, Indigenous lands data, and land cover data.
+It also calculates key descriptors such as parcel areas, centroids, and summarizes land cover information within each parcel.
+Classify_Unknowns Script: Applies hierarchical and machine learning classification techniques.
+Ownership names are first analyzed for structural components, followed by keyword searches to classify them.
+Remaining unknown ownerships are then classified using the random forest model created earlier.
+Name_Matching Script: Aggregates ownership records for individuals who own multiple parcels across the state.
+Due to non-standardized reporting from county offices, ownership data may differ slightly for the same individual (e.g., "V. Harris" vs. "Vance Harris").
+This script matches and consolidates such variations using phonetic algorithms to reduce the number of unique ownership records.
+Summary Script: Calculates summary statistics for the forested parcels and the various ownership classes.
+New_Map_Data Script: Converts the calculated tabular information into a new raster that represents the data in a continuous spatial format.
+NoData Overlay: Due to the nature of the sourced parcel data, some raster cells may contain NoData values.
+This final overlay fills in these gaps with Public Ownership data from the PAD layer and Indigenous Lands data from the Indigenous_Lands_BIA_AIAN_National_LAR layer.